 5. Axiom of macroeconomics: Economic growth is generated from net investment in the production of goods and services.
 Net investment is a necessary condition for wealth accumulation.

-6. Axiom of wealth: New wealth is created by supplying successfully to new and uncertain demand.
+6. Axiom of wealth: New wealth is created by new products through supplying successfully to new and uncertain demand.
 New wealth creation cannot be planned; it comes from individuals taking gambles with their own resources.